394. DSC 253: Rajdharma (3)

 In such a situation, people went to Lord Brahma and requested him to appoint a respectable and capable king.
 A king who could get everyone out of 'Matsyanayay' and could restore Dharma.
 Brahma then asked Manu to become king.
 However, Manu refused the proposal initially due to the extreme Adharma which was prevalent in the society.
 But people requested him again and assured that they would cooperate in ensuring justice and maintaining law and order.

-They also promised that they will give 50% (In some books 115th portion) of livestore and previous metals and 1th of food grains as the tax.
+They also promised that they will give 50% (In some books 115th portion) of livestock and previous metals and 1th of food grains as the tax.
 Then Manu agreed to take this responsibility.

 Rajdharma is still relevant.
-Bhishma Pitamah is very knowledgeable and Shanti Parva is based on the smriti shastra that were already there.
-Philosophy is covered too.
+Bhishma Pitamah is considered very knowledgeable and the Shanti Parva is based on the smriti shastra that were already there.
+Philosophy has also been covered.

 Popular posts from this blog